Gear

 7 Best Fully Submersible Dry Bags & Backpacks

-by Mac Misseldine
+Mac Misseldine

 fully submersible backpacks

-We research, test and evaluate outdoor gear based on a number of factors, including our writers’ experience and expertise, trusted user reviews and more.
-We may earn a commission when you make a purchase through our links.
+We research, evaluate and select travel destinations based on a number of factors, including our writers’ experience, user reviews and more.
+We may earn a commission when you book or purchase through our links.
 See our editorial policy to learn more.

 Nobody likes soaked gear and a soggy sandwich.
+That’s why we listed some of the best waterproof dry bags and backpacks.

 Keeping your gear dry is a challenge for every type of outdoor activity.
 Even if rain isn’t in the forecast, we all know Murphy’s Law — whatever can go wrong, will go wrong.
 If life hasn’t taught you that lesson yet, just be patient.